Feigeliudan01/BARA/README.md

 # Batch Adjustment by Reference Alignment (BARA): Improved prediction performance in biological test sets with batch effects

+A development r-package implementing the BARA algorithm can be found at [robingradin/bara](https://github.com/robingradin/bara)

 ## About
 Batch effects are a common problem associated with biological data acquisition techniques.
 They are especially troublesome in predictive settings were fixed training sets are used